LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/userguide.md

 * Filter closed conversations into the list to review the conversations you handled during the shift and ensure that everything has been documented properly.

 ## Configuration

+The agent workspace is tailored to the needs of messaging agents and was designed using feedback and requests from hundreds of messaging agents.
+It is developed for an easy plug-and-play approach and requires little to no configuration.

+There are a few configurations that brands can elect to control for the agent experience as outlined below.

+{: .notice}
+**Please note:** If you have set up these configurations for the existing agent workspace, you do not need to set them again - they will automatically apply.

 ### Configuration from your LivePerson workspace